 Melbourne Park features the Rod Laver Arena, seating nearly 15,000 and equipped with a retractable roof, as well as the Margaret Court and Hisense Arenas.

 Almost every legend of tennis, past and present, has lifted either the Norman Brookes Challenge Cup or the Daphne Akhurst Memorial Trophy at the Australian Open.
 Roy Emerson holds the record for most men’s titles, winning his first of six titles in 1961 before dominating the tournament with five consecutive titles between 1963 and 1967.
 Margaret Court won the Australian Open an incredible 11 times including four times in the Open Era, finishing in 1973.
-In the Open Era, Andre Agassi (1995, 2000, 2001 and 2003), Roger Federer (2004, 2006, 2007 and 2010) and Novak Djokovic (2008, 2011, 2012 and 2013) are tied for most Australian Open men’s titles, with Djokovic also holding the record for most consecutive titles won in the Open Era.
+In the Open Era, Novak Djokovic leads with five titles (2008, 2011, 2012, 2013 and 2015) while Andre Agassi (1995, 2000, 2001 and 2003) and Roger Federer (2004, 2006, 2007 and 2010) are tied for next most Australian Open men’s titles, with Djokovic also holding the record for most consecutive titles won in the Open Era.

-Serena Williams aims for an incredible sixth Australian Open title in 2015 (Photo by Quinn Rooney/Getty Images)
+Serena Williams won an incredible sixth Australian Open title in 2015 (Photo by Quinn Rooney/Getty Images)

 The last Australian to win the men’s title was Mark Edmonson in 1967, while Chris O’Neil in 1978 holds the honour for the women.

-The 2015 Australian Open men’s field includes a number of former champions, led by four-time champions Roger Federer, holder of 17 Grand Slams, and world no. 1 Novak Djokovic.
-Rafael Nadal captured the title in 2009 but fell to surprise 2014 champion Stan Wawrinka in a thrilling final.
-On the women’s side, five-time champion Serena Williams is joined by 2008 champion Maria Sharapova and 2012-13 champion Victoria Azarenka.
-Andy Murray, Petra Kvitova, Marin Cilic and Ana Ivanovic are among those who have triumped at other Grand Slams looking to make their mark on the Australian Open in 2015.
+The 2016 Australian Open men’s field includes a number of former champions, led by five time champion Novak Djokovic along with four-time champion Roger Federer, holder of 17 Grand Slams.
+Rafael Nadal captured the title in 2009 but fell to surprise 2014 champion Stan Wawrinka in a thrilling final in 2014.
+On the women’s side, six-time champion Serena Williams is joined by 2008 champion Maria Sharapova and 2012-13 champion Victoria Azarenka.
+Andy Murray, Petra Kvitova, Marin Cilic and Ana Ivanovic are among those who have triumped at other Grand Slams looking to make their mark on the Australian Open in 2016.

-The Australian Open begins on Monday 19 January and will be available to watch online.
+The Australian Open will be available to watch online.

 Watch the Australian Open live: